kkenshin1/kkenshin1/README.md

 ## I'm Mingjun Jiang

-- ⭐ A Graduate FPGA Developer at Optiver
+- ⭐ FPGA Developer at Optiver Shanghai
 - ✨ Graduated from SJTU with a master's degree in Intergrated Circuit Engineering
 - 🔭 Interested in Digital IC Design/Verification and FPGA Heterogeneous Computing
 - 🌱 Focus on CPU-FPGA Co-design to accelerate domain specific algorithm including Machine Learning, Bioinformatics and High Frequency Trading